gerpark/ftsim/docs/source/config.rst

 	PRIMARY KEY (prjid, lfname))

+``ftname`` is the Area the Location belongs to.
-``xkor/ykor`` define the coordinates in the layout, ``lftyp`` is either NULL or KP for the picking place.
+``xkor/ykor`` define the coordinates in the layout and ``lftyp`` is either NULL or KP for a picking place.

-If the Location is occupied with a Transport Unit (LE), ``leid`` gets the name of it.
+If a Location is occupied with a Transport Unit (LE), the Databasefield ``leid`` needs to be set.
-The seqence of the Locations is given by the order of the Location names.
+Locations of a certain Area form a sequence, which ist determined by the order of the location names.

 .. _cfg_le: